I tried generating an OGP banner with Figma MCP that supports custom fonts

 Export this banner as PNG (2x) and SVG to ~/Desktop

-Since we specified 2x scale for the PNG, it was exported at 2400×1260, which is twice the 1200×630 size.
+Since a scale of 2x was specified for PNG, it was exported at 2400×1260, which is twice the size of 1200×630.

 The parameters are as follows.

-Parameter Description This time's setting
+Parameter Description This Time's Setting

 defaultFormat Export format png / svg